ps-actions-sandbox/ActionsFundamentals/hol/03-Staged-deployments.md

 ## Adding a input for picking environments to manual workflow trigger

+Modify the workflow yml file you created in hands on lab 1 ('My first workflow').
-Add a input of the type environment to the `workflow_dispatch` trigger.
+Add an input of the type environment to the `workflow_dispatch` trigger that you created previously.

 <details>
   <summary>Solution</summary>